In need of a muted Christmas decor palette this year? Look no further! We’re serving up some simple ideas for blue Christmas decorations.

-Simple Blue Christmas Decorating Ideas
+Simple Ideas for Blue Christmas Decorations

 After a few years of classic colors, I decided to go in a different direction this year.
 After the most stressful year I think many of us have ever lived through, I wanted to keep my holiday decor simple, soothing, and joyful.
 I chose to use blue as my primary color palette to bring a sense of calmness to the holiday season.

 This post contains affiliate links, which means I may get a small commission (at no extra cost to you) if you shop my link.
 Please see my disclosure if you’d like more info!